-Java Fern fronds look spectacular swaying in a current, so if you enjoy seeing movement in your plant foliage, Java Fern tends to be a better choice than Anubias, whose leaves are too thick to sway gently in the current.
+Java fern fronds look spectacular swaying in a current, so if you enjoy seeing movement in your plant foliage, Java fern tends to be a better choice than Anubias, whose leaves are too thick to sway gently in a current.

 Varieties of Java Fern include:

 1) Windelov Java Fern: leaves on this variety branch out into little finger-like prongs.

 2) Narrow Leaf Java Fern: leaves are elongated and narrower in shape.